Manuel123cool/tutorials/SwiftUI/main.md

 ```
 Function runs when long pressed.

-For short tape gesture, use:
+For short tape gesture, which is when u start press, use:
 ```
 View.onTapGesture {}
 ```